 A course may be repeated only once.
-To repeat a course, the student must obtain approval prior to registration from the Director, Academic Affairs.
+To repeat a course, the student must obtain approval prior to registration from their Program Director, in consultation with the Director, Academic Affairs.
 Students can only retake a maximum of two courses during their time in a program.
 If a student earns a grade in a course that requires retaking a third time, or a third course, they may be dismissed from the program.
 Failure to receive a grade of B-, or higher, in the retaken course(s) may result in dismissal from the program.